-‘Stranger Things’ Season Two: New Details Including New Characters, Release Date
+‘Stranger Things’ Season 2: New Details Including New Characters, Release Date

 The cast of Stranger Things recently jumped back into the spotlight with their big win at the SAG Awards.
 As a matter of fact, it was David Harbour (Chief Jim Hopper) who caught the attention of the world with a speech that captured the ears and attention of so many people.

-Now, the focus is back to filming and everyone cannot wait to see what season two of Stranger Things will bring to the fans, but when will it arrive on Netflix?
+Now, the focus is back to filming and everyone cannot wait to see what Season 2 of Stranger Things will bring to the fans, but when will it arrive on Netflix?

-While an exact release date has not yet been revealed for Stranger Things season two, Express reveals that all signs are pointing to it being released in July of 2017.
+While an exact release date has not yet been revealed for Stranger Things Season 2, Express reveals that all signs are pointing to it being released in July of 2017.
 The very basic trailer released some time ago simply said “coming 2017,” but the normal pattern for Netflix is to have one full year between seasons of its original programming.

-There will be nine episodes in season two of Stranger Things, but that is if the teaser trailer is to be believed.
+There will be nine episodes in Season 2 of Stranger Things, but that is if the teaser trailer is to be believed.
 No footage is revealed in it and there is really nothing more than the awesome theme song, but the titles make so many thoughts swirl around.

 - “Madmax”